HTTPWorkshop/httpworkshop.github.io/index.md

 # The HTTP Workshop

-The HTTP Workshop is an occasional gathering of HTTP experts to discuss the Web's foundational protocol.
+The HTTP Workshop is an occasional gathering of HTTP experts and other interested parties to discuss the Web's foundational protocol.
 {: .banner}

 It is largely unstructured, promoting unfiltered discussion among the major implementers and